Wedding Budget Tip #9: Choose an Untraditional Wedding Caterer

-Typically, this means you’ll be serving food buffet style, which will cut down on costs incurred by hiring servers to pass out the food by a traditional caterer.
+Typically, this means you’ll be serving the food buffet style, which will cut down on costs incurred by hiring servers to pass out the food by a traditional caterer.

 Often they will even include the serving dishes needed to set up the food on the buffet.
 Granted, they might not be the fanciest chaffing dishes, but if your budget is tight it’s definitely a great option.

 It’s important to note that though the food from a restaurant may cost less, many caterers include lots of other items in their overall fees including service, cleanup, setup, dishes, etc. As with everything else when it comes to your budget, make sure you take the time to calculate out ALL the costs and consider all options before making your final decisions!

 Would you consider ordering your wedding catering from a local restaurant?
-Are you planning to try this out yourself?
-Sound off in the comments below!
-We want to hear from you!